 Actuarial valuations are performed annually by an external consulting actuary to ensure applicable contribution rates satisfy the funding parameters specified in Title 9 of the South Carolina Code of Laws.
 Under these provisions, SCRS and PORS contribution requirements must be sufficient to maintain an amortization period for the financing of the unfunded actuarial accrued liability (UAAL) over a period that does not exceed the number of years scheduled in state statute.
-Legislation in 2017 increased, but also established a ceiling for SCRS and PORS employee contribution rates.
-Effective July 1, 2017, employee rates were increased to a capped rate of 9.00 percent for SCRS and 9.75 percent for PORS.
+Effective July 1, 2017, employee rates were increased and capped at 9.00 percent for SCRS and 9.75 percent for PORS.
 The legislation also increased employer contribution rates beginning July 1, 2017 for both SCRS and PORS by two percentage points and further scheduled employer contribution rates to increase by a minimum of one percentage point each year in accordance with State statute.
 However, the General Assembly postponed the one percent increase in the SCRS and PORS employer contribution rates scheduled to go into effect beginning July 1, 2020.
-In accordance, with the legislative funding schedule, employer contribution rates will continue to increase by one percentage point each year until reaching 18.56 percent for SCRS and 21.24 percent for PORS but may be increased further, if the scheduled contributions are not sufficient to meet the funding periods set for the applicable year.
+In accordance, with the legislative funding schedule, employer contribution rates continued to increase by one percentage point each year until reaching 18.56 percent for SCRS and 21.24 percent for PORS but may be increased further, if the scheduled contributions are not sufficient to meet the funding periods set for the applicable year.
 The board shall increase the employer contribution rates as necessary to meet the amortization period set in statute.